Why so many life science and biotech companies wing their way to the Basel Area

 These companies and the Basel Area have superb chemistry – literally:

 It’s a concoction of great centrally-located infrastructure, solid support services, access to some of the most advanced research institutions, leading like-minded companies.
-One of the richest veins of recruitment talent in Europe, and of course the quality of life in a most picturesque and culturally-rich part of the world.
+One of the richest veins of recruitment talent in Europe, and of course the quality of life in Switzerland, a most picturesque and culturally-rich part of the world.

 Why did you set up in Basel?